 - You want to use a different size yarn than what the pattern was written for.

-Start by knitting a gauge swatch as recommended here.
+Start by swatching as recommended here.
 Even if you know how to knit a swatch, you might want to check it out to see how I “record” the needle size I used right in the swatch so I never forget which size I used to knit that swatch.

 To show you how to determine the final size of your garment based on your swatch, I’m using my actual calculations for the Cinnamon Girl Cardigan.
 The stated gauge in that pattern is 16 sts & 22 rows in 4” blocked.